jcfitzpatrick12/gr-spectre/docs/README.md

-# gr-spectre: The primary GNU Radio OOT module for SPECTRE
+# gr-spectre: The primary GNU Radio OOT module for Spectre

 ## Overview
 This OOT module contains custom GNU Radio blocks used in the [`spectre`](https://github.com/jcfitzpatrick12/spectre) repository.

-📢 **This project is under active development.
-Detailed documentation will be provided in the future.**  📢
+📢 **This project is under active development.**  📢

 ## Blocks